algmon/the-fashion-queen-agent/README.md

 # the robot intelligent agent for fashion
-## agent goal
+## AI agent goal
-* CAPTURE the beauty（美学捕捉） at current and SHARE with the beloved ones in fashion
+* the core task is to CAPTURE the beauty and SHARE them with the beloved ones for fashion

-## agent work showcase
+## AI agent outcome showcase
 ![](./showcase/1.png)
 ![](./showcase/2.png)

-## agent theoretical aspects
-## agent practical aspects
-## agent technical aspects
+## AI agent technical aspect
-### unified framework for both hardware and software - a conceptual model
+### unified framework for both hardware and software
 * ROS and Genesis for simulation
-* middleware

-### unified framework for internal and external - a conceptual model
+### unified framework for internal and external
 * Tools such as sequential models, neural network etc to simulate the perception, planning, reasoning and action space in env for fashion
-* the pruning technique

-### unified framework for agents with env - a conceptual model
+### unified framework for agents with env
 * Agents to communicate for collaboration and competition
-* The systems are learning from the env
+* learning from the env

-### unified framework for basic living and advanced beauty appreciation - a conceptual model
+### unified framework for basic living and advanced beauty appreciation
 * Beyond basic living, there is beauty.

-## our proposed methamatical models
-* the turning fashion machine
-* the deep fashion neural network

 ### code
 * The improved MIT license is applied and please SEND an email to mama.xiao@suanfamama.com for general inquiries